 The Blue Jays Are Hatched.

-Thursday April 7, 1977 started out a very sunny, mild and beautiful spring day in the city of Toronto.
-I remember this because I was starting my first job on that day and I had to miss school.
-I walked about a half mile from my apartment over to Dufferin Street; I then took the Dufferin bus southbound as far as it went down to the Exhibition grounds on the shores of Lake Ontario.
+Thursday April 7,1977 started out a very sunny, mild and beautiful spring day in the city of Toronto.
+I vividly remember this because I was starting my first job on that day and I had to miss school.
+I walked about a half mile from my apartment over to Dufferin Street; I then took the Dufferin bus southbound as far as it went right down to the Exhibition grounds on the shores of Lake Ontario.
 I walked another half mile or so until I finally arrived at Exhibition Stadium.

 I inquired as to where I could get a pass.